0 result

 Copy link

-If you recently left your company or are planning to leave and have vested stock options, you’ll be faced with an important decision.
-Exercise your options or no?
-And you’ll have to act quickly because most companies only allow 90 days to exercise options before you’ll lose them.
+If you recently left your company or are planning to leave and have vested stock options, you’ll be faced with an important decision: Should you exercise your options or not?
+You’ll need to act quickly because most companies only allow 90 days to exercise stock options before you lose them.

-We believe if you pour your heart and soul into growing your company (um... just about every startup employee!) and want to become a shareholder, you should have the tools and financing available to do so.
+At Secfi, we believe that if you pour your heart and soul into growing your company (um... just about every startup employee!) and want to become a shareholder, you should have the tools and financing available to do so.
 Full stop.

 02:26